How Campus Sexual Assault Became So Politicized

 Reactions to the interim guidelines issued on Friday have been mixed.
 Victims advocates have argued they favor the rights of the accused by, for example, making it easier for such students to appeal a decision, while others have described the interim rules as sensible and necessary.
 Ultimately, though, they are only temporary—the Education Department will adopt binding regulations after it consults with the public—and they allow universities to maintain many of their existing policies.
 For instance, the department allows campuses to continue using the controversial adjudication standards put in place by the Obama administration.
 It also asserts that any agreements Obama-era Education Department reached with universities it had found in violation of Title IX would remain in place.

 While colleges have historically neglected student sexual-assault victims by failing to adequately punish perpetrators, many believe the Obama administration may have gone too far with its reforms.
 In 2011, Obama’s Education Department issued what’s become known as the “Dear Colleague” letter, advising universities to, among other things, apply a “preponderance of the evidence” standard when adjudicating these cases.
-In other words, to find a student guilty, the university has to determine that it’s “more likely than not” that an assault has taken place (before the Dear Colleague letter, most universities required “clear and convincing” evidence, a much higher bar to meet).
-Six years later, approximately 170 accused students have filed lawsuits, accusing their universities of unfair treatment.
+In other words, to find a student guilty, the university has to determine that it’s “more likely than not” that an assault has taken place (before the Dear Colleague letter, many universities required “clear and convincing” evidence, a much higher bar to meet).* Six years later, approximately 170 accused students have filed lawsuits, accusing their universities of unfair treatment.

 Since Obama implemented these new policies, college sexual assault has become a hyper-partisan issue, with Democrats indiscriminately defending the rights of victims—often ignoring the reliability of evidence—and Republicans indiscriminately defending the rights of the accused—at times questioning the existence of the epidemic of sexual violence on college campuses.